NOTICE!

 Sonic heads off to find Caliburn a blacksmith in the old Camelot castle, which the knights of the Underworld have by the throat.

 Seeing as Tails is already his blacksmith, Sonic charges into the castle with him to free the prisoners.
-Spotting the new castle on the island of Avalon, another guilt trips hits them when a falling statue caves in the inner wall.
-The theme here is “Fortress”—which has one of the most creative, breathtaking, and underrated music videos you’ll ever see—from the 2004 album Summer in Abaddon.
+The theme here is “Fortress”—which has one of the most creative and underrated music videos you’ll ever see—from the 2004 album Summer in Abaddon (I don’t need to explain the relevance of this choice.)

 Sonic criticizes the sword for its dull edge, not how deathly annoying it is, while also being a dick to Blacksmith Tails because… I don’t know, just accept it as a fact.
 Lord knows I’ve had to!

-On Avalon, Lancelot’s stuck in the middle of an argument regarding hedonism versus snobbery between Gawain and Percival, which he settles by telling them they both suck equally.
-Arthur gets them back on track by driving Excalibur through the table, then describes Sonic and Tails’s recent movements.
+On Avalon, Lancelot’s stuck in the middle of an argument between Gawain and Percival.
+Arthur gets them back on track and describes Sonic and Tails’s recent movements.
 Lancelot’s sent to survey the woods for being equal to Sonic, who’s headed that way as they speak; Gawain to the ruins across the plains because he matches their resilience; and Percival to the volcanic mines for her cautious and abstinent nature.

 Stage 3: Deep Woods